sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Thumbnails for pdfTeX and dvips/ps2pdf
+Short desc    : Thumbnails for pdfTeX and dvips/ps2pdf
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : A Perl script that provides support for thumbnails in pdfTeX
+Descript     : A Perl script that provides support for thumbnails in pdfTeX
              : and dvips/ps2pdf.
 The script uses ghostscript to generate the
              : thumbnails which get represented in a TeX readable file that is
              : read by the package thumbpdf.sty to automatically include the